andreaserlandsson/NUCLEUS/README.md

       git clone https://github.com/fishur/NUCLEUS

-      in your terminal to prefered location.
+      in your terminal to preferred location.

       Go inside the folder where you have cloned the desktop using